I have seen a theme across clients and potential clients with whom I speak.

 We need to shift from strong individual leadership to strong network leadership to:

-- Connect Strategies – Leaders need to have performance objectives that incorporate the organization’s strategic needs beyond their business unit.
+- Connect Strategies – Leaders need to have performance objectives that incorporate their strategic needs beyond their business unit.

 2. Prioritize Cross-Functional Coordination – Leaders need to be encouraged to seek out cross-functional partnerships.

-3. Strategically Align Resources – Leaders need to prioritize resources to business unit objectives that align with organizational goals.
+3. Strategically Align Resources – Leaders must prioritize resources to business unit objectives that align with organizational goals.

 4. View Talent as a Corporate Asset – – Leaders need to be encouraged to share opportunities to leverage their team’s expertise elsewhere in the organization.